softfire-eu/softfire-eu.github.io/docs/tutorial-iperf+odl-sdn.md

 after that create the CSAR file, upload to the Experiment Manager GUI.
 If there are no mistakes, you are able to deploy your resources by clicking deploy.
-Once deployed, in the details of the experiment a section is displayed for sdn-controller-odl-ads
+Once deployed, in the details of the experiment a section is displayed for sdn-controller-odl-ericsson

 !!!
 Note
     To create, upload a CSAR file and deploy your resources view a [tutorial](http://docs.softfire.eu/nfv-tutorial-iperf/).